xraypy/XrayDB/_sources/examples.rst.txt

 the mosaicity inherent in the crystal.
 For perfect crystals, however, the angular width of a reflection is dominated by the fact that effectively all of the X-rays will scatter from the lattice well before any attenuation of the X-ray beam occurs.
-This *dynamical* diffraction gives a finite angular width to reflection usually called the Darwin width (named for Charles G. Darwin, grandson of the more famous Charles R. Darwin).
-In addition, the refraction and absorption effects that give anomalous scattering (as calculated with :func:`xray_delta_beta`) give non-symmetric attenuation of this reflectivity.
+This *dynamical* diffraction gives a small but finite offset from the Bragg angle, and gives a broadened angular width to reflection.
+This is usually called the Darwin width (named for Charles G. Darwin, grandson of the more famous Charles R. Darwin).
+In addition, the refraction and in particular the absorption effects that give anomalous scattering (as calculated with :func:`xray_delta_beta`) make the "rocking curve" of reflected intensity as a function of angle an asymmetric shape.

 All of these effects are included in the :func:`darwin_width` function, which follows very closely the description from chapter 6.4 in